 Some company policies push drivers to spend longer hours on the road, thereby creating unsafe conditions for everyone.
 Many truck drivers are subject to pressures such as strict deadlines and low hourly pay, leading them to push onward on the road instead of stopping to rest.

 What to Do if You or Someone You Love Is Involved in a Truck Accident

 When you or someone you know has been involved in an accident involving a truck, the injuries can be serious and the resulting medical bills can be staggering—not to mention the damage to your vehicle and any wages lost while you’re out of work.
 When there is a tragic loss of life due to a truck accident, the financial and emotional toll can be even more severe.

-The personal injury attorneys at Slack & Davis are compassionate and experienced in the area of truck accident injuries.
+The personal injury attorneys at Slack Davis Sanger are compassionate and experienced in the area of truck accident injuries.
 We take a personalized approach to pursuing the compensation our clients deserve after experiencing a devastating truck accident.
-Whether you personally or someone you know was involved, call Slack & Davis for legal advice on your particular situation.
+Whether you personally or someone you know was involved, call Slack Davis Sanger for legal advice on your particular situation.
 Our attorneys will help you fight for the fair compensation you deserve.